Mr-Mappie/mappie/website/src/posts/object-mapping/posts/built-in.md

 There also exist a mapper for all numeric types to `String`.

 ## Char Mappers
-The following char mappers are built-int
+The following char mappers are built-in

 |        | Char | String |
 |--------|------|--------|